Day in the life of solar geek Bernard Preston is about using the sun's energy to our own advantage.

 another blog on a future day in the life of solar geek Bernard Preston.

-With 4.1kW of sunshine my system is now big enough; all I might one day consider is becoming grid tied, but that's not legal currently where I live.
-We do have a small excess periodically when the dishwasher and breadmaker aren't busy that could be pumped back into the national grid.
+With 5.0kW of sunshine my system is now big enough; all I might one day consider is becoming grid tied, but that's not legal currently where I live.
+We do have a large excess periodically when the dishwasher and breadmaker aren't busy that could be pumped back into the national grid.

 Whilst replacing most incandescent bulbs with LEDs is absolutely routine, a small change has to been made to a fluorescent tube fitting to accommodate an LED tube.
 Having said that, changing your fluorescent light fittings to LED is really very simple.
 All you need is an electrical screwdriver and a short length of single core copper wire.